decentralized-identity/did-registration/spec/spec.md

 ### `didDocument`

-This input field contains either a complete DID document, or an incremental change (diff) to a DID document, depending on the value of the [`didDocumentOperation` input field](#diddocumentoperation).
+This input field contains either a complete DID document, or incremental changes in a DID document, depending on the value of the [`didDocumentOperation` input field](#diddocumentoperation).

+This input field MUST contain either a single JSON object value, or a JSON array of JSON object values (if multiple DID document operations should be performed).

 For the [`deactivate()` function](#deactivate), this input field is absent.